kizto86/Static-node-and-express-site/README.md

 npm install nodemon --save
 ```

-font family,background color,font size for the p tag and color property were changed to make the interface more appeal.
+font family,background color,font size for the p tag and color property were changed to make the interface more appealing.